Which Channel in 6G, Low-rank or Full-rank, more needs RIS from a Perspective of DoF?: DoF Boosting and Beamforming via distributed RISs in LoS Channels

 To evaluate the rate performance enhancement achieved by DoF increasement due to the introduction of distributed RISs, we will present numerical simulations as follows.
-System parameters are set as follows: the distances from BS to RIS, RIS to user, and BS to user are 82 m, 28 m, and 100 m, respectively; the number of antennas at BS, the number of RIS elements, and the number of antennas at user are $M = 128$, $N = 600$, and $K = 4$, respectively.
+System parameters are set as follows: the distances from BS to RIS, RIS to {IoT device}, and BS to IoT device are 82 m, 28 m, and 100 m, respectively; the number of antennas at BS, the number of RIS elements, and the number of antennas at IoT device are $M = 128$, $N = 600$, and $K = 4$, respectively.
 Fig. \ref{fig:7a} illustrates the curves of achievable rate versus noise power $\sigma_r^2$ at RIS obtained by distributed RISs with $\sigma_u^2 = -70$ dBm, where the transmitting beamforming vector, phase shifting matrix, and receive beamforming vector are designed by null-space-projection, phase alignment, and zero-forcing, respectively.
 Observing this figure, we find: as noise power $\sigma_r^2$ at RIS increases from -120 dBm to -60 dBm, the achieved rate gains over no RIS gradually decrease and converge to zero.
 When the number of distributed RISs is greater than or equal to 2, i.e., the system DoF increase by 2 or more, the performance is obviously improved compared with no RIS under high noise power, i.e., $\sigma_r^2=-60$ dBm.
 As the number of distributed RISs grows from one to four, the achieved rate gains are as follows: about 0.7, 1.9, 2.7, and 3.5 times over no RIS under the same power-sum constraint and $\sigma_r^2=-90$ dBm.
 According to this trend, it can be inferred that increasing the number of distributed RISs and reducing noise power $\sigma_r^2$ at RIS will further improve the rate performance.

-Fig. \ref{fig:7b} illustrates the curves of achievable rate versus noise power $\sigma_u^2$ at user obtained by distributed RISs with $\sigma_r^2 = -90$ dBm.
-From this figure, it is seen: as noise power $\sigma_u^2$ at user varies from -120 dBm to -60 dBm, the achieved rate gains over no RIS gradually decrease.
+Fig. \ref{fig:7b} illustrates the curves of achievable rate versus noise power $\sigma_u^2$ at IoT device obtained by distributed RISs with $\sigma_r^2 = -90$ dBm.
+From this figure, it is seen: as noise power $\sigma_u^2$ at IoT device varies from -120 dBm to -60 dBm, the achieved rate gains over no RIS gradually decrease.

-In summary, we have the following conclusions: (1) Increasing the number of distributed RISs may boost the value of system rank or DoF such that a significant rate gain can be attained, (2) low-noise RIS and receiver are also crucial for an active RIS-aided wireless network to achieve a high rate gain.
+In summary, we have the following conclusions: (1) Increasing the number of distributed RISs may boost the value of {IoT system} rank or DoF such that a significant rate gain can be attained, (2) low-noise RIS and receiver are also crucial for an active RIS-aided {IoT} network to achieve a high rate gain.